Step 1: Overview

 - It’s inexpensive to operate.
 At 12 watts per square foot, our 30-sq.-ft. mat drew 360 watts of power— about the equivalent of an electric blanket or large TV.

 - It takes up zero space.
 Got a big, clunky radiator?
 Remove it and gain valuable square footage by installing this stuff.

 - It’s versatile.
-If your existing furnace or boiler doesn’t have enough oomph to heat a newly remodeled or added space, floor heat can do the job.
+If your existing furnace or boiler doesn’t have enough oomph to heat a newly remodeled or added space, an in floor heating system can do the job.